-Give your project the best chance for success.
+Give your project the best chance for success – before it starts.

 Are your RFP processes difficult to manage?